 One unique feature of our dioramas is that we have hand-made all of the miniature soldiers and most of the other items.
 As of early 2019, over 87% of our horses are ones we have made.
 Various features of the dioramas include stone walls (yes, those are individual stones in the wall on “The Fate of Gettysburg”!), fences, trees, and rocks (there are 2,600 rocks on “The Boys Are Still There,” modeled from period and modern photographs of Little Round Top).
 We also make equipment and accessories such as artillery, an ambulance, locomotives (the General and the Texas, for the Great Locomotive Chase), and the Leister house at Gettysburg.
 Other items were made as visual aids for lessons we have taught on the Civil War, including Prof. Lowe’s observation balloon Intrepid.
 We’ve also made the USS Housatonic (sunk by the submarine CSS Hunley) and the ironclads CSS Virginia and USS Monitor.

 We currently have over 8,700 miniature cat-soldiers on display in dioramas including:

-- The Angle: Pickett’s Charge at Gettysburg – the moment in time when the fate of Gettysburg hung upon a spider’s single thread;
+- The Fate of Gettysburg: the moment in time during Pickett’s Charge when the fate of Gettysburg hung upon “a spider’s single thread”